CPN Schema Reference

 required: true

-A numeric counter generates sequential numbers within the specified range.
-It is always fixed length, determined by the number of digits in format.max_value, and the system automatically prepends leading zeros to match that length.
+A `numeric_counter` generates sequential integers within a range.
+It is always **fixed length**, determined by the number of digits in `format.max_value`.
+Leading zeros are prepended automatically.

 name: string